-Bullish on the future: Kentucky bourbon production grows
+Kentucky bourbon output hits record levels, undeterred by COVID or trade disputes

-FRANKFORT, Ky.
-(AP) — Kentucky’s bourbon industry is signaling that it’s increasingly bullish on its future after reaching new production heights despite the COVID-19 pandemic and trade disputes in key overseas markets.
+FRANKFORT, Ky. — Kentucky’s bourbon industry is signaling that it’s increasingly bullish on its future after reaching new production heights despite the COVID-19 pandemic and trade disputes in key overseas markets.

 Bluegrass State bourbon producers filled nearly 2.5 million barrels in 2020, setting a new production record, the Kentucky Distillers’ Association said Monday.
 It marked the third straight year that Kentucky distilleries filled more than 2 million barrels of bourbon.